emmettFC/selected-projects/tagbase-utilities/README.md

 In the working directory, raw eTUFF files should be placed in ./raw/ directory in either the ./profile/ or ./timeseries/ subdirectory depending on if they are positional files or depth & profile files.
 The script clean-timeseries-eTUFF.py can be run from the command line as is, and will do the following things:

-    * read and clean all eTUFF files in the ./data/raw/timeseries/ directory
+    * read all eTUFF files in the ./data/raw/timeseries/ directory
     * replace the string values for argosLC with an integer unique identifier
     * store the argosLC string value and unique id in a metadata file called lc-log-info.csv
-    * if the file doesnt exist it will build it, and if it does exists it will update it with any not yet seen argosLC
-    * log the ingestion in a metadata file called ingest-log.csv with number of records, data, unique id and original file name
+    * log the ingestion in a metadata file called ingest-log.csv
     * move cleaned files into the ./ingested/timeseries/ directory
     * write all files ready to be sent to tagbase in the ./data/clean_timeseries/ directory